 Plus, this is a great project no matter what your skill level.
 This kids’ table began its life as a solid oak end table from a thrift store that was easily upcycled into this sweet little set for my granddaughter’s birthday.

-This post is sponsored by Dixie Bell Paint Company, but all ideas and creations are my own.
+This post is sponsored by Dixie Belle Paint Company, but all ideas and creations are my own.

-I often see cute little vintage children’s chair sets when I’m shopping at flea markets and antique malls.
+I often see cute little vintage children’s chair sets when I’m shopping at flea markets, antique malls, and thrift stores.
 Last summer, I came across this pair at a big outdoor antique sale.

 Priced at just $15 dollars for the pair, I knew they were coming home with me.

 They had been badly painted in a chalky yellow paint, over red originally I think, but they were the perfect size for our tiny girl. 💕

 I knew I could fix them up with some TLC and a little paint.

 The first thing I did was give the chairs a good sanding with some medium grit sandpaper.
 I wasn’t trying to take them down to the bare wood, just trying to remove some of the drips and brush strokes from the previous bad paint job.